Hooked Fisherman

 Wide brim can catch wind at speed on a fast moving boat

-The Sombrero looks extreme on land.
-On the water under an August sun on the CT coast, it's the most comfortable fishing hat I own.
-After a summer in one, you understand why saltwater guides wear wide-brim hats — the face and neck coverage actually reduces how tired you feel at the end of a long day on the water.
+The Sombrero looks extreme on land, and most first-time buyers say as much.
+Anglers who wear it through an August day on the CT coast describe it as the most comfortable fishing hat in their rotation once they get past the look.
+It's consistent with why saltwater guides gravitate toward wide-brim hats generally — the added face and neck coverage is frequently cited as reducing fatigue by the end of a long day on the water.

 Columbia PFG Bonefish Offshore Cap